SuperMap iPortal built-in service proxy configuration |

 Note:

-Built-in proxy supports two cache types, Ehcache and Redis.
+Redis.
 Ehcache is used by default, you can use it directly.

 Ehcache configuration is shown as follows: